ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/README.md

 - Very broad understanding of services and applications
 - Changes between CLF-01 vs CLF-02
   - Domain names and percentages
-  - Migration and buissiness application have been added into the exam content
+  - Migration and business application have been added into the exam content
   - Increase in breadth, but not as much depth
   - Domain 1: AWS Cloud Adoption Framework
   - Domain 3: AI, ML and data analytics services